Rebecca Holloway: Racing Louisville

 On 31 March 2022, Racing Louisville paid a transfer fee to purchase Holloway, signing her to a two-year contract.

+Holloway made nine total appearances, starting in five, in the 2023 season.
+On 2 September 2023 she got her first assist for Racing Louisville, helping Thembi Kgatlana’s game-winner for the club’s first ever victory over Portland Thorns.

+Her Racing Louisville contract expired in November 2023.

+Birmingham City

+Holloway returned to Birmingham, signing for the club in January 2024.
+On 14 July 2025, it was announced that she had signed a two-year contract extension.

 International career

 Holloway represented Northern Ireland at under-19 level.
 She received several invitations to senior women's squad training camps, however her studies in the USA prevented her from attending.

 In August 2019, Holloway was named to the senior team for UEFA Euro 2021 qualifying matches against Norway and Wales but was an unused substitute in both.
-Having removed herself from the national team fold to focus on her mental health, Holloway eventually made her senior international debut on 9 April 2021, against Ukraine in the UEFA Women's Euro 2022 qualifying play-offs.
-She played the full 90 minutes of both legs stepping in for injured long-term left-back Demi Vance as Northern Ireland won 4–1 on aggregate, qualifying the team for UEFA Women's Euro 2022.
+Having removed herself from the national team fold to focus on her mental health, Holloway eventually made her senior international debut on 9 April 2021, against Ukraine in the Euro 2022 qualifying play-offs.
+She played the full 90 minutes of both legs stepping in for injured long-term left-back Demi Vance as Northern Ireland won 4–1 on aggregate, qualifying the team for the Euro 2022.
 It was the first time Northern Ireland had qualified for a major international tournament.

+Holloway was part of the squad that was called up to the UEFA Women's Euro 2022.
+At the Euro 2022, she played in all three group stage games, starting twice and coming on as a substitute once.

+Personal life

+Holloway is dating fellow Birmingham City teammate and Republic of Ireland forward Lucy Quinn.

+In December 2023, Holloway discussed her mental health problems.